-About this time the Riverina Archives became an approved 'regional repository' for the Archives Authority of New South Wales (now State Records), and was authorised to collect semi-active and inactive records created by local and regional state government agencies within the Riverina and Murray Regions (Regions 5 and 6).
+About this time the Riverina Archives became an approved 'regional repository' for the Archives Authority of New South Wales (now State Archives NSW), and was authorised to collect semi-active and inactive records created by local and regional state government agencies within the Riverina and Murray Regions.

 As well as storing the University's archives, the Riverina Archives continued to aggregate private papers and non-government records from a variety of agencies around the region.
 In 1990, the Riverina Archives became the Charles Sturt University Archives, and by a resolution of the Board of Governors on 4th March 1992, operated officially as The Charles Sturt University Regional Archives.